dbmcclain/Astronomy/README.md

 - The result, shown here as _HA-ang_, is an angle in canonical representation.
 Same holds, in general, for anything else labeled with suffix _-ang_.

 **ha-to-ra** _HA-ang &key lon epoch => RA-ang_
+- Compute the RA for a given HA
+- Defaults to now, and your observatory location

 **parallactic-angle** _HA-ang Dec-ang &key lat => ang_
 - Compute the parallactic angle for the stated HA and Dec.